-Minimize and manage potential complications of ILD.
+To minimize and manage potential complications of ILD and

 Many medications are used to treat interstitial lung disease and its various symptoms.
 The medications seek to make breathing more productive, reduce inflammation, and suppress overactive immune systems.
 Learn about medications to treat ILD.